-I have published two books, with the third to come in June 2021, and contributed chapters, essays or short stories to several others.
+I have published three books, with a fourth to come in July 2022, and contributed chapters, essays or short stories to several others.
 Please click below for details on my books:

 Rayner Heppenstall: A Critical Study (Dalkey Archive Press, 2007).